Egypt signals $2 billion Qatar loan already spent

 "Without Qatari aid, Egypt was on course for a full-blown financial crisis and, perhaps, a forced deal with the IMF by February," Hirsh said.

-Egypt's ambassador to Turkey said Ankara had transferred $500 million into Egyptian coffers on Thursday, the Egyptian state news agency reported.
+Egypt's ambassador to Turkey said Ankara had transferred $500 million into Egyptian coffers on Thursday, the Egyptian state news agency said.

-The pound weakened by 0.46 percent on the interbank market after a central bank auction of dollars on Thursday, the eighth such sale since it introduced a new regime to reduce pressure on its currency.

-The pound has lost 11 percent since the uprising that removed President Hosni Mubarak in early 2011, half of it during the last two weeks.
-The central bank limits falls in the currency on the interbank market about 0.5 percent per day.